LeslyeCream/Lagom-Obsidian-Theme/README.md

 # Contribution

 This is my personal Obsidian theme, but since I'm not a CSS expert, there'll probably always be things to fix or improve.
-Please contribute by reporting bugs and code improvements — any feedback is welcome!
+Contribute by reporting bugs and code improvements, any feedback is welcome!

-Please open an issue on GitHub or DM me on Twitter / Bluesky.
+Please open an issue on GitHub, DM me on Twitter / Bluesky or via [Email](mailto:lagom-theme.opacity165@slmail.me).
 I will try to fix it as soon as possible.

 If you really like this theme, please consider supporting me ᵔᴥᵔ